 (m) “Tribunal” denotes a court, an arbitrator in a binding arbitration proceeding or a legislative body, administrative agency or other body acting in an adjudicative capacity.
 A legislative body, administrative agency or other body acts in an adjudicative capacity when a neutral official, after the presentation of evidence or legal argument by a party or parties, will render a binding legal judgment directly affecting a party’s interests in a particular matter.

-The Louisiana Supreme Court adopted this rule on January 21, 2004.
-It became effective on March 1, 2004, and has not been amended since.
-This rule is identical to ABA Model Rule of Professional Conduct 1.0 (2002), except for paragraph (n) (ABA revision in 2012 replaced “e-mail” with “electronic communications.”
+The Louisiana Supreme Court adopted this rule on January 20, 2004.
+It became effective on March 1, 2004, and was amended once, effective January 13, 2015.
+This rule is identical to ABA Model Rule of Professional Conduct 1.0 (2002).

 “Informed Consent.”
 In 2002, the ABA substituted the term “informed consent” for the pre-2002 term “consent after consultation.”
 The ABA believed that the term “consultation” was not well understood and did not sufficiently indicate the extent to which clients had to be given adequate information and explanation in order to make reasonably informed decisions.
 The ABA believed that the term “informed consent,” which is familiar from its use in other contexts, is more likely to convey to lawyers what is required under the Rules.
 No change in substance was intended.
 See id.

 “Screened.”
 In 2002, the ABA defined “screened” to include a requirement that the lawyer be “timely” isolated from participation in the matter.
-The ABA believed that the timeliness requirement is so important that it included the timeliness requirement in the text of Rules 1.11, 1.12 and 1.18.
-See ABA Ethics 2000 Commission Revision Notes to Model Rule 1.11 (2002).
+The ABA believes that the timeliness requirement is so important that it included the timeliness requirement in the text of Rules 1.11, 1.12 and 1.18.
+See ABA Ethics 2000 Comm’n Rev. Notes to Model Rule 1.11 (2002).

 Comments to ABA Model Rule 1.0